top of page

 History of the church

 St. Julitta’s is the smallest of the old churches of Snowdonia.
-When it was built, probably in the late 15th or early 16th century, it was known as Curig’s Chapel - Capel Curig in Welsh – giving its name to the surrounding area and the village that gradually developed.
+When it was built, probably in the 1540s, it was known as Curig’s Chapel - Capel Curig in Welsh – giving its name to the surrounding area and the village that gradually developed.
+The plan of the original church is typical of old churches in Snowdonia and now unique in the district - the only example where the double square (the length is twice the width) has not been altered in later times.
+The church was probably built by the sister of the owner of the Penrhyn estate, Margaret Griffith, who with her husband leased the farm of Gelli’r Mynach on which the church was built.

+The cemetery is the last resting place for generations of people from Capel Curig and visitors killed in mountain accidents.
+On its gravestones is written a rich history of the people, their homes and places of work.
 The churchyard is also a haven for a wide range of insects, birds, mammals and plants - it is being managed with conservation in mind in the interests of wildlife.
 Birdboxes and bird feeders have been erected and several native trees planted.
 The spring flowers produce a wonderful display after the cold wet winters that sometimes visit Capel Curig!

 This church is now deconsecrated, but is cared for by a volunteer group, the Friends of St. Julitta’s, who lease it from the Church in Wales.
 They are a registered charity.
+Over the last three decades, the Friends have undertaken extensive renovation to preserve the church for future generations.